 For the third edition of the Schultze Projects series, Minerva Cuevas (*1975 in Mexico City) has created a new site-specific work for the large front wall of the main stairway at the Museum Ludwig.
-The name of the series refers to Bernard Schultze and his wife Ursula (Schultze-Bluhm), whose estate is managed by the Museum Ludwig, and in whose memory every two years since 2017 an artist has been invited to create a large-scale work for this prominent location.
+The name of the series refers to Bernard Schultze and his wife Ursula (Schultze-Bluhm), whose estate is managed by the Museum Ludwig, and in whose memory periodically since 2017 an artist has been invited to create a large-scale work for this prominent location.

 The wall relief, nearly five meters high and fifteen meters long, consists of forty-eight square panels.
 Together they form a scene featuring the corporate logos of Deutsche Bank, Mastercard, BNP Paribas, Barclays, Kredyt Bank S.A., ING-DiBa, Commerzbank, and ANZ (Australia and New Zealand Banking Group).
 These emblematize an all-pervasive economy.
 Sometimes these logos use a symbolism that draws from nature, such as the lion of ING-DiBa Bank, which as the “king of the animals” is presumably meant to signal the company’s superiority over all other banks.
 Similar to the upside-down Barclays eagle protruding into the picture, the lion is a common heraldic animal that represents strength and power.
 Cuevas combines these motifs from today’s financial world with pre-colonial symbolic representations of Mesoamerican deities, some of which are part of the collection of the National Museum of Anthropology in Mexico City.
 From left to right, there are sculptural motifs of a stylized bat (after the Mayan god Camazotz), a snake, a figure seen from behind wearing only a loincloth, a dog (after the Aztec mythology around Ahuítzotl), a fish lying on the ground, and a monkey on a liana from the Jama-Coaque culture.
 Almost the entire height of the picture is taken up by an abstract Mayan cocoa tree on the right.